McKrumpin/FoS-Project2/Phases/index.md

 nav_order: 3
 ---

-# Resources
+# Phases

-You may add more resources in the `Phases` folder.
+Click the link to any phase below in order to learn more.